 - a.
-All unitary and split AC systems BEE 5 star rated - b.
-All other HVAC equipment types refer ECBC 2017 vi.
-Pumps and motors a.
+All unitary and split AC systems BEE 3 star rated - b.
+All other HVAC equipment types refer ECBC 2017 b.
+For additional 2 points a.
 Essential a.
 All plumbing and HVAC system pumps and motors - BEE 3 star rated or equivalent b.
 For additional 2 points a.
-All plumbing and HVAC system pumps and motors - BEE 4 star rated or equivalent
+All plumbing and HVAC system pumps and motors - BEE 4 star rated or equivalent i.
+Glazing - All exterior windows, doors and façade glazing of conditioned spaces Shading Coefficient (SC) value = 0.35